19hours/sg-statutes/Acts/Goods and Services Tax Act.md

 (3) Where any notice is served by registered post in accordance with subsection (2), in proving service of the notice, it shall be sufficient to prove that the envelope containing the notice was properly addressed, stamped and posted by registered post.

-(3A) Where a person has given his consent for a notice to be served on him through the electronic service, the notice shall be deemed to have been served at the time when an electronic record of the notice enters his account with the electronic service.
+(3A) Where any notice, direction, order, permit, receipt or other document is served on any person through the electronic service under subsection (1)(d), the notice, direction, order, permit, receipt or other document is taken to have been served at the time when an electronic record of it enters the person’s account with the electronic service.

-[50/2004]
+[Act 37 of 2017 wef 01/01/2018]

 (4) Subject to subsection (7), every notice to be given by the Comptroller under this Act shall be signed by the Comptroller or by some person or persons from time to time authorised by him in that behalf.